murad-shadeh/fast-react-pizza/README.md

 # Fast React Pizza App

-##### A web app that allow users to order pizza while they are at their comfort zone with fast delivery to feel the taste of your day.
+##### A web app that allow users to order pizza while they are at their comfort zone with priority delivery options to feel the taste of your day.

 ---